flytbase/flytdocs/source/docs/FlytOS/FlytOSInstallationGuide.rst

 Flashing FlytOS Linux Image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This section will help you in flashing FlytOS Linux Image on any SD/eMMC card for your specific board.
-FlytOS is currently compatible with :ref:`FlytPOD<about_flytpod>`, :ref:`FlytPOD PRO<about_flytpodpro>`, `ODROID-XU4 <http://www.hardkernel.com/main/products/prdt_info.php?g_code=G143452239825>`_ and `Raspberry Pi 3 <https://www.raspberrypi.org/products/raspberry-pi-3-model-b>`_.
+FlytOS is compatible with :ref:`FlytPOD<about_flytpod>`, :ref:`FlytPOD PRO<about_flytpodpro>`, `ODROID-XU4 <http://www.hardkernel.com/main/products/prdt_info.php?g_code=G143452239825>`_, `Raspberry Pi 3 <https://www.raspberrypi.org/products/raspberry-pi-3-model-b>`_ and `Nvidia Jetson TX1 <https://developer.nvidia.com/embedded-computing>`_.
 We would soon introduce compatibility with a lot many popular SBCs available in the drone ecosystem.
 FlytPOD/PRO comes with FlytOS Linux Image pre-installed on their respective 32GB storage devices.
 Follow this step ONLY if you want to re-flash your FlytPOD/PRO device.

 This step requires you to have a registered FlytBase account.
 In case you don't have an account, :ref:`create a FlytBase Account<create_flytbase_account>` before you proceed.